5 Aarokya: The Idea, The Name, The Heart

 Are you okay?

 That sound — that echo — is not an accident.
 It is the emotional heartbeat of everything we are building.
+A name that, every time it is spoken, asks the question that healthcare has forgotten how to ask.

-5.2 “Kya Tum Theek Ho?”
+5.2 “Kya Tum Theek Ho?” — The Deeper Meaning

-कया तुम ठीक हो?
+क्या तुम ठीक हो?

 Kya tum theek ho?